-Increasingly the economic focus of Exeter throughout this period was on the cloth industry, with most of this activity taking place on the floodplain of the river Exe below the Higher Leat.
-The latter was probably originally constructed in the 11th century in order to reclaim the marshlands between the river and the city walls, while the Lower Leat was probably built in the 14th or early 15th century.
-By the end of the 12th century a stone bridge had been built across the river Exe allowing easier trade out of the city on its western side and leading to the subsequent development of the western suburb of St Thomas, and Shooting Marsh Stile along Alphington Road.
-The is thought that a port situated near the head of the estuary handled most of Roman Exeter's trade and that likewise in the later medieval period all goods destined for the city passed through the port of Topsham, owned at this time by the Counts of Devon.
+across the river Exe allowing easier trade out of the city on its western side and leading to the subsequent development of the western suburb of St Thomas, and Shooting Marsh Stile along Alphington Road.
+It is thought that a port situated near the head of the estuary handled most of Roman Exeter's trade and that likewise in the later medieval period all goods destined for the city passed through the port of Topsham, owned at this time by the Counts of Devon.
 The construction of a weir (Countess Wear) in 1284 by Isabella De Fortibus, Countess of Devon, prevented boats from reaching Exeter.

-The struggles between the city and the Courtenays intensified in the early 14th century when Hugh Courtenay, Earl of Devon, built two further weirs at Lampreyford and St James, 20 in order to feed a number of mills along the eastern bank.
-21 The blocking of the river resulted in a monopoly on the river tolls for the Earls through their port at Topsham and ensured that it became a flourishing port for Exeter's expanding cloth trade.
-22 For the following 250 years the City's economy suffered, but the opportunity presented by the execution of Henry Courtenay in 1538 was seized, and the following year an Act of Parliament was obtained to enable navigation to be restored.
-23 Although numerous attempts at improving the Exe were made in the 1540's and 1550's, it wasn't until 1563 that the engineer John Trew was appointed to construct a canal to bypass the various obstacles.24 The waterway was cut three feet deep and sixteen feet wide.25 Completed in 1566 it ran to the west of the river for some three kilometres, commencing at what became King's Arms Sluice, and rejoined the river below Countess Wear.
+The struggles between the city and the Courtenays intensified in the early 14th century when Hugh Courtenay, Earl of Devon, built two further weirs at Lampreyford and St James, in order to feed a number of mills along the eastern bank.
+The blocking of the river resulted in a monopoly on the river tolls for the Earls through their port at Topsham and ensured that it became a flourishing port for Exeter's expanding cloth trade.
+For the following 250 years the City's economy suffered, but the opportunity presented by the execution of Henry Courtenay in 1538 was seized, and the following year an Act of Parliament was obtained to enable navigation to be restored.
+Although numerous attempts at improving the Exe were made in the 1540's and 1550's, it wasn't until 1563 that the engineer John Trew was appointed to construct a canal to bypass the various obstacles.
+The waterway was cut three feet deep and sixteen feet wide.
+Completed in 1566 it ran to the west of the river for some three kilometres, commencing at what became King's Arms Sluice, and rejoined the river below Countess Wear.
 The improvements included a new quay and dockside facilities below the city walls, as well as three-pound locks to overcome the fall of six feet and a single pair of lock gates to the seaward end.
-The water supply for this was provided by the construction of a new weir across the river located just below its junction with the canal and named Trews Weir after the engineer.26
+The water supply for this was provided by the construction of a new weir across the river located just below its junction with the canal and named Trews Weir after the engineer.

 Towards the end of the 17th century Exeter had become one of the five largest provincial towns, owing to its renewed prosperity derived from its wool trade.
-27 This required further improvements to the canal, which was extended in 1676 for half a mile towards Topsham, 28
+This required further improvements to the canal, which was extended in 1676 for half a mile towards Topsham, and involved the enlargement of the quay at Exeter.
+While the latter was extended, a relief channel known as the 'New Cut' was built in order to divert the water during this process.
+Land for this was bought from the Floyer Hayes estate, which lay within the parish of St Thomas.